 - Police identify the dead hostage-taker as Fuaed Abdo Ahmed

-- Ahmed shot both hostages as police stormed the building they were in
+- Police: Ahmed shot both hostages as police stormed the building they were in

 - One hostage was freed earlier in the evening

-Louisiana State Police shot and killed Fuaed Abdo Ahmed as they stormed the Tensas State Bank, just before midnight local time, according to Col. Michael Edmonson.
+Police shot and killed Ahmed, Louisiana State Police Col. Michael Edmonson said.
 He said the gunman had threatened to kill the hostages.

 Born in California, Ahmed moved with his family to northeastern Louisiana, where his family owns a convenience store, Edmonson said.

 The Mississippi River community of St. Joseph is about 35 miles south of Tallulah, Louisiana, and 35 miles north of Natchez, Mississippi.
-It is the seat of Tensas Parish, which has about 5,000 people.
+It is the seat of Tensas Parish, home to about 5,000 people.

-The incident began around 12:30 p.m., when the 20-year-old man entered the bank branch in St. Joseph with a handgun, taking the three bank employees hostage, according to officials.
+Ahmed entered the bank branch with a handgun around 12:30 p.m., and took the three bank employees hostage, according to officials.

-Law enforcement agents were able to talk to the hostages.
-They also spoke with the gunman.
+Law enforcement agents were able to talk to the hostages as well as the gunman.

 Edmonson said he talked to, and prayed with, relatives of the hostages.